jackdewinter/pymarkdown/readme.md

 ## Features - Correctness

 - can we generate Markdown from tokens? do we have enough info?
+  - go back and see if can replace some of the end token fiddling with start_markdown_token
 - go through any case that uses lazy and do un-lazy example
 - samples that end without a blank line, and add a blank line?